 Seen in 2017.

-This review refers to the first 14 seasons with the original hosts, not the 2017 reboot.
+This review refers to the first 14 seasons, not the 2017 reboot with new hosts.
 All episode numbers include the pilot run and should follow Wikipedia’s “overall” numbers at the time of writing, though I have probably used some “in series” numbers (excluding specials) by mistake.

 Supposedly 1100 “myths”, but not myths in the literal sense of foundational stories unfolding a culture’s world view or explaining its practices, nor in the alternative sense of fictions falsely held to be true.
 On Mythbusters (stylized as MythBusters) does treat some urban legends and conspiracy theories, but is also about dubious technologies, viral videos, adages, video game tropes, Hollywood fantasies including several premises of Wanted (2008) in multiple episodes, and news stories.
 Some “myths” are deliberate deceptions on other science-based shows, including episode 113’s failed attempt to reproduce results from the aptly named Brainiac: Science Abuse (2003), a name not mentioned on Mythbusters for fear of legal action.
 At least one myth, tested in episode 141, is sourced from similarly unnamed purported experts in forensic science.

 The producer’s original plan was to describe these “myths”, like a television version of Snopes.
 This plan was shut down, hence the addition of testing.
 Only rarely, as in the octopus egg urban legend of episode 13 and the difficulty of flying a U-2 in episode 251, a verdict is reached by consulting experts, without experimentation.
 Therefore, the stipulative definition of a myth here is anything dubious that can be tested in such a way that it makes good TV.
 On more than one occasion, the show displays an awareness of how this usage diverges from the English language.
 For example, in episode 135 the narrator describes one of the hosts as believing “this myth is, well, a myth”, i.e. false.